 How Did Aaradhya Bachchan React To Aishwarya Rai Bachchan's Look For Angelina Jolie's Maleficent?

 Aishwarya Rai Bachchan is supremely excited for Angeline Jolie starrer Maleficent: Mistress of Evil and why not?
-The actress has dubbed the Hindi version of the Disney film and earlier today, she graced the Hindi trailer launch of the film.
+The actress has dubbed the Hindi version of the Disney film and earlier today, she graced the Hindi trailer launch of the movie.
 Donning an all-black look, Aishwarya looked every bit stunning.
 At the event, Aishwarya, who has given the voiceover for Angelina's character, who plays the lead role, revealed how her daughter Aaradhya reacted to her trailer.

 Aishwarya revealed, "Aaradhya happily asked, 'Oh!
 You playing Maleficent!' and I said, 'No, I am dubbing for it.'
 She enjoyed the first one, I am sure she will love the second one too."